tberlok/psecas/README.md

 <img src="images/boyd_overview.png" width="300">

-The code currently has all the grids mentioned on this figure except for Legendre polynomials.
+The code currently has all the grids mentioned on this figure.
 We use ([a fork](https://github.com/tberlok/dmsuite)) of a Python version of

 J. A. C. Weidemann and S. C. Reddy, A MATLAB Differentiation Matrix Suite,